MJoergen/ym2151_old/doc/tutorial/Episode_1/README.md

 ```
 POKE $9FE0, $28: POKE $9FE1, $4A
 ```
-writes the value $4A to the virtual register address $28.
+writes the value $4A to the virtual register address $28 within the YM2151..

 ## Configuring channel 0 to play a simple sine save.
 As noted in the introduction the waveform generator and envelope generator must